itz-me-zappex/flux/README.md

     --prefix-warning                    Default: [w]

 Logging configuration, use only with '--log':
-    --log-disable-timestamps            Do not store timestamps in log, do not use with '--log-timestamp' --log-overwrite                     Clean log file before start
+    --log-disable-timestamps            Do not add timestamps to messages in log, do not use with '--log-timestamp' --log-overwrite                     Recreate log file before start
     --log-timestamp <…>                 Set timestamp format, default: %Y-%m-%dT%H:%M:%S%z
 ```